harmora-project/harmora/README.md

 [`CITATION.cff`](CITATION.cff)

-Please use this file when citing the repository or the paper.
+Please cite the Harmora paper when using this code or its artifacts.

 ## License